willdurand/Hateoas/README.md

 ;
 ```

-### Collections support
+### Collections Support

-The library provides the several classes in the `Hateoas\Representation\*` namespace to help you with common tasks.
+The library provides the several classes in the `Hateoas\Representation\*`
-These are simple classes configured the library's annotations.
+namespace to help you with common tasks.
+These are simple classes configured the
+library's annotations.

-The `PaginatedCollection` and `Collection` classes are probably the most interesting one:
+The `PaginatedCollection` and `Collection` classes are probably the most
+interesting one:

 ```php
 use Hateoas\Representation\PaginatedCollection;